-During 2012, a management services agreement was terminated by the Company.
+During 2012, a management services agreement with Baywatch Industries Ltd. was terminated by the Company.
 This contract termination by the Company resulted in termination benefits of \$601 thousand.

 The compensation paid to key management personnel is included in the Company's statements of loss and comprehensive loss as follows: